transition.

 105 | Columbian Mammoth

 This was one of the last members of the American megafauna to become extinct, with several specimens dating to c.
 7000 BC.
-It is estimated average Columbian mammoths ate 300 pounds of vegetation a day.
+It is estimated the average Columbian mammoth ate 300 pounds of vegetation a day.
 Columbian Mammoth tusks unearthed in central Texas were the largest ever found, at 5 meters (16 feet) long.

 T106.jpg